ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

-An intermediary that does not want to be responsible for storing data that cannot be immediately sent on its translated connection would ensure that it never advertises a higher flow control limit on one connection than the corresponding limit on the translated connection.
+An intermediary that does not want to be responsible for storing data that cannot be immediately sent on its translated connection would ensure that it does not advertise a higher flow control limit on one connection than the corresponding limit on the translated connection.

 # WebTransport Features {#features}